-When comparing the targets against the actual FARS numbers for 2018, Louisiana exceeded the targets set for alcohol-impaired driving fatalities and speeding-related fatalities.
-Louisiana met the targets for unrestrained passenger fatalities and drivers age 20 or younger involved in fatal crashes.
+When comparing the targets against the actual FARS numbers for 2019, Louisiana exceeded the targets set for speeding-related fatalities, drivers age 20 or younger involved in fatal crashes, pedestrian and bicyclist fatalities.
+Louisiana met the target for motorcyclist fatalities.
 Notably each year since 2012, Louisiana has also exceeded the Strategic Highway Safety Plan (SHSP) goal to halve fatalities by 2030.
 For the behavioral target of observed seat belt use rate Louisiana has exceeded that target every year from 2012 to 2016, which has led to an all-time high observed usage rate of 87.8 percent.
+Due to COVID-19 restrictions and the issuance of a waiver from NHTSA, the statewide observational survey was not conducted in 2020.
 Increasing seat belt use among motorists is one of the most effective tools to reduce fatalities and LHSC remains committed to continuing this trend with our countermeasure strategies.
-Louisiana will continue working to increase our seat belt use rate among motorists.
+Louisiana will continue working to increase our seat belt use rate among motorists especially in light of the increasing number of unrestrained fatalities.

-The priority areas detailed in the FFY 2021 and past HSPs align with NHTSA's priorities.
+The priority areas detailed in the FFY 2022 and past HSPs align with NHTSA's priorities.
 Data supports that these problem areas are consistent throughout Louisiana so we will continue to address them statewide through a multi-faceted approach of enforcement and education.
 Louisiana has consistently set aspirational targets in all priority areas in an effort to reach Destination Zero Deaths, which is outlined and planned for in our SHSP, and the HSP plays a strong part in achieving.
-Given Louisiana's inability to maintain the planned targets for fatalities, serious injuries, fatalities VMT, motorcyclist fatalities, unhelmeted motorcycle fatalities, bicyclist fatalities and pedestrian fatalities LHSC will work more closely with our program partners, the SHSP Regional Coalitions, and Implementation Team to conduct and review programs in their area to develop strategies that will reduce serious injuries and fatalities in their region.
-In addition, LHSC has continued our commitment to address distracted driving in the FFY 2021 HSP to use as another countermeasure to address fatalities and injuries on our roadways.
+Given Louisiana's inability to maintain the planned targets for fatalities, serious injuries, fatalities VMT, unrestrained fatalities, alcohol-impaired fatalities, and unhelmeted motorcycle fatalities LHSC will work more closely with our program partners, the

+SHSP Regional Coalitions, and Implementation Team to conduct and review programs in their area to develop strategies that will reduce serious injuries and fatalities in their region.
+In addition, LHSC has continued our commitment to address distracted driving in the FFY 2022 HSP to use as another countermeasure to address fatalities and injuries on our roadways.